Grammar & Formatting

 Entity Names

-Do not use single or double quotation marks.
-You may use italics if a user needs to type the entity name or bold if the name is on the screenshot and you are referring to it.
+Do not use single or double quotation marks for entity names.
+Use italics if a user needs to type the entity name or bold if the name is on a screenshot you are referring to.

 File Formats

-Capitalize file formats for consistency.
-This should make file formats consistent with Languages (while covering both options if necessary).
+Capitalize file formats.
+This keeps file formats consistent with the Languages section, covering both options when needed.

 Note that file formats can differ from extensions, and file names and extensions are formatted differently (see below).